 Keeping the perineum clean will increase comfort and prevent the risk of infection.
 After each time you use the bathroom and/or change your pads, fill the peri bottle (given to you in the hospital) with warm water.
 Squirt the water over the area between your vagina and rectum in a front-to-back motion.
 Pat the area dry with toilet tissue.
 Do not rub the area.
 Apply a clean pad often to maintain cleanliness.
 Continue to do the perineal care for 1 week after delivery.

 After-pains, or cramps, are caused by uterine contractions that stop the bleeding from the area where the placenta was attached.
-These pains are more common in women who have had more than one pregnancy.
-The discomfort can be intense – especially if you are breastfeeding –for about 5 minutes, but will gradually subside.
+These pains are more common in women and people assigned female at birth (AFAB) who’ve had more than one pregnancy.
+The discomfort can be intense — especially if you’re breastfeeding — for about 5 minutes, but will gradually subside.

 To relieve discomfort, you may try these methods: